Chemical bonding concepts emerge naturally from maximally entangled atomic orbitals: Results

 To illustrate the utility of GME as a multicenter bonding index, we analyze prototypical three-center, two- and four-electron bonds in the ethyl cation ($\rm C_2H_5^+$) and the allyl anion ($\rm C_3H_5^-$), respectively.
-In both molecules, a three-orbital cluster is detected from the MEAO correlation graph based on a B3LYP calculation, and the cluster is treated with a complete active space (CAS).
+In both molecules, a three-orbital cluster is detected from the MEAO correlation graph based on a B3LYP calculation, and the cluster is treated with a CAS.
 The remaining two-orbital, two-electron bonds are treated with mean-field accuracy, which ensures the correct electron count in the CAS.
 The MEAO framework thereby enables the automatic detection of electron-deficient and hypervalent bonds.
-As shown in the first block of Table~\ref{tab:mcb}, the constructed CAS directly identifies the three-center, two-electron bond in $\rm C_2H_5^+$ and the three-center, four-electron bond in $\rm C_3H_5^-$.
-The high GME values (0.891 for $\rm C_2H_5^+$ and 0.794 for $\rm C_3H_5^-$) confirm the capability of GME to detect and quantify various types of multicenter bonds.
+As shown in Table~\ref{tab:mcb}, the constructed CAS directly identifies the three-center, two-electron bond in $\rm C_2H_5^+$ and the three-center, four-electron bond in $\rm C_3H_5^-$.
+The multicenter bonding characters of these molecules are confirmed by the high GME values ({0.891} for $\rm C_2H_5^+$ and {0.787} for $\rm C_3H_5^-$, both normalized by $\log(4)$, as are all subsequent mentions of explicit values of GME).
+To further validate the universal applicability of GME as a multicenter bond index beyond carbon rings, we also analyzed lithium clusters.
+While lithium dimers are described by standard two-center two-electron bonds, lithium trimer anions ($\rm Li_3^+$) and tetramers $\rm Li_4$ display clear multicenter bonding patterns, with GME value {0.910} and {0.904}, respectively.

-\textbf{GME as an aromaticity index.} Aromaticity is a subtle chemical concept~\cite{sola:17fc}, manifested in many chemical and physical properties~\cite{schleyer:96pac,schleyer:01cr}, but its underlying origin lies in the highly delocalized nature of electrons within a ring~\cite{feixas:15csr}.
-This delocalization, a hallmark of aromatic systems, is naturally captured by the genuine multipartite entanglement (GME).
+GME as an aromaticity index: Aromaticity is a subtle chemical concept~\cite{sola:17fc}, manifested in many chemical and physical properties~\cite{schleyer:96pac,schleyer:01cr}, but its underlying origin lies in the highly delocalized nature of electrons within a ring~\cite{feixas:15csr}.
+This delocalization, a hallmark of aromatic systems, is naturally captured by the GME.